sagar-barapatre/Data-Structures-and-Algorithms/README.md

 ### Contributing

+This project is absolutely accepting pull requests (first-timers welcome!).
+Feel free to report bugs and suggest features by opening a new issue.
 We would always encourage contribution from new developers.
 We hope with your contributions the project ecosystem will evolve much more in the future.

 For more details please see the [Contributing Guidelines](https://github.com/codeIIEST/Algorithms/blob/master/CONTRIBUTING.md).

 We maintain a curated list of issues under the [issues page](https://github.com/codeIIEST/Algorithms/issues).
-We encourage to start working with them.
-Please join the gitter channel for any doubts.

 ---------------------------------------------------